cilium/cilium/Documentation/operations/upgrade.rst

 --------------------------------------------------------------------------------------

-`Helm` can be used to either upgrade Cilium directly or to generate a new set of YAML files that can be used to upgrade an existing deployment.
-This allows the flexibility to use Helm to manage Cilium directly or to apply the resulting file using the ``kubectl`` client to install Cilium in your cluster.
+`Helm` can be used to either upgrade Cilium directly or to generate a new set of YAML files that can be used to upgrade an existing deployment via ``kubectl``.
 By default, Helm will generate the new templates using the default values files packaged with each new release.
-You still need to ensure that you are specifying the same options as used for the initial deployment, either by specifying them at the command line or by committing the values to a YAML file:
+You still need to ensure that you are specifying the same options as used for the initial deployment, either by specifying them at the command line or by committing the values to a YAML file.

 .. include:: ../gettingstarted/k8s-install-download-release.rst